bdtren/bdtren/README.md

 ### **Hi there 👋**

-- 👨🏽‍💻 Im a senior mobile developer with more than 7 years of software development experience.
+- 👨🏽‍💻 Im a senior mobile developer with more than 7 years of software development experience, my main focus are: React Native, Flutter, Android Native and iOS Native.
 - ⚡ You can also check out my CV [Here][cv]
 - 🌱 I’m currently learning cryptocurrency, chatbot and LLM.
 - 💬 Ask me about anything, I am happy to help!